Middle East

 LNG Experience Highlights

-- FSRU vessel charter for Abu Dhabi’s first offshore LNG import and regasification project;
+- FSRU vessel charter for Abu Dhabi’s first offshore LNG import and regasification project

-- Project contracts for the largest planned onshore LNG import terminal in the United Arab Emirates, including the FSRU time charter party agreements and LNG purchase agreements;
+- Project contracts for the largest planned onshore LNG import terminal in the United Arab Emirates, including the FSRU time charter party agreements and LNG purchase agreements

-- Advice under a time charter party for an FSRU chartered to a Dubai based offtaker; and
+- Advice under a time charter party for an FSRU chartered to a Dubai based offtaker

-- Master LNG sales agreements and long-term LNG sale and purchase agreements for a UAE government offtaker.
+- Master LNG sales agreements and long-term LNG sale and purchase agreements for a UAE government offtaker

 Renewable Energy